 Instructions

-• Preheat the oven to 350 degrees F and spray (2) 8-inch cake pans with oil.
-I also put a small parchment paper circle in the bottom, to prevent sticking.
-Set aside.
+• Prepare – Preheat the oven to 350 degrees F and spray two round 8-inch cake pans with nonstick spray.
+Place a circle of parchment paper on the bottom of each pan, for easy removal of the cakes.

-• Divide the batter equally into prepared pans.
-Bake for 35-40 minutes, until a toothpick inserted in the middle comes out clean.
+• Bake the cakes – Divide the batter evenly between the two pans and bake for 35-40 minutes, until a toothpick inserted in the middle comes out clean.

 Notes